Issue: Interception of private communications

 Google Street View Privacy Case Status

-Following argument by Lieff Cabraser founding partner Elizabeth Cabraser, in September 2013 the Ninth Circuit Court of Appeals held that federal privacy law applies to residential Wi-Fi networks and that personal information transmitted over Wi-Fi is protected against unauthorized interception.
+Following argument by Lieff Cabraser partner Elizabeth Cabraser, in September 2013 the Ninth Circuit Court of Appeals held that federal privacy law applies to residential Wi-Fi networks and that personal information transmitted over Wi-Fi is protected against unauthorized interception.
 The holding was hailed as “a landmark decision for Internet privacy.”
 The District Court has authorized an independent expert to search the data intercepted by Google to determine the extent of access to the class representatives’ private information.

 Plaintiffs’ Street View Case Allegations